UlizesR/system_manager/README.md

 # LIB MATHEMATICA

----

-A simple c++ math library that allows calculations and the graphing and visualization of data
+A simple c++ math library that allows calculations and the graphing and visualization of data.

----
+Being built using C++ and Qt

 ## How to use